monikaquentin/oceanicodyssey/README.md

 ## Build and test locally

-Build your application with the `build:docker` command.

-If you prefer to use the aws `sam build` command you have to manually install the helper layer dependencies in the `bin/helpers` directory with the `npm i` command otherwise the application cannot run on your local machine, below command is suggested to save your time:
+Build your application with the `build:docker` command, below command is suggested to save your time:

 ```bash
 $ npm i && npm run build:docker